Paediatric Immunisation Schedule

 Stations about childhood immunisation schedules test two aspects: your ability to communicate with parents, and your knowledge of the schedule and any questions the parents may have about the immunisations.

-Begin by introducing yourself to the parent(s) and/or the child id they are present.
-Make sure that they are comfortable and also that the room is set up suitably for the consultation.
+Begin by introducing yourself to the parent(s) and/or the child if they are present.
+Clarify the name of the patient as well as their age.
+Make sure that they are all comfortable and also that the room is set up suitably for the consultation.

 You should inform them that you have been asked to speak to them about immunisations and explain that you will take them through the schedule step by step.
 Ideally you should answer any questions they may have after you have been through the list of immunisations.